 » How much do psychologists in Alaska make?

 Three Steps to Becoming a Psychologist in Alaska

 Becoming a licensed psychologist in Alaska requires completing many different milestones and steps.
 First, you will need to have the correct undergraduate and doctoral educational foundation before beginning the licensure process with the Board.
+You can meet this requirement by attending a psychology school in Alaska or another state.
 Read on to learn about the three high-level steps to gaining psychology licensure in Alaska.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 First, you will need to complete a bachelor’s degree, either a Bachelor of Arts (BA) or a Bachelor of Science (BS).
 You can complete your degree in a subject other than psychology, but in that case, you may need to take additional prerequisite courses before beginning an advanced program in psychology.
 Most bachelor’s degrees require 120 semester hours to complete, which can take around four years on a full-time academic schedule.